DevNeoLee/DataVisualization4/README.md

 - Further Details on Each Canadian Cities
 - Interconnected actions of different charts to each other
-- Represent related data sets from different data set files
+- Combine additionally related data sets from other data files
-- concurrently and give more insight and meaning of the data sets.
+- Develope more insight and meaning from data sets and graphically represent.
-- Use other tools run concurrently with D3.
+- Use other tech tools run concurrently with D3.
 - Updating automatically with newly updated data sets from api sources.
 - API Reference